SORTEE/CodeStandard/CodeStandard/README.md

   |- renv.lock
 ```

-## Reproducing analysis
+## Reproducing the analysis

 1. Open [`CodeStandard.Rproj`](CodeStandard.Rproj) file in [RStudio](https://posit.co/download/rstudio-desktop/) or other compatible IDE

 2. Run [`scripts/1a_CatFoodExp2021_analysis_fitness.R`](scripts/1a_CatFoodExp2021_analysis_fitness.R) script

-3. If `data/CatFood2021_deposit.csv` file is not automatically downloaded to `data` folder, download it from <https://doi.org/10.5061/dryad.m905qfv5p> and place in the `data` folder.
+3. If `data/CatFood2021_deposit.csv` file is not automatically downloaded to `data` folder, download it from <https://doi.org/10.5061/dryad.m905qfv5p> and place in the `data` folder

 ## Description of files